Advanced Usage and Reference

 }

-List Property Values on a service
+List Property Values on a component

 query list {